Advancing technology helps hurricane forecasters

 HAFS went to work on June 27.
 It will run simultaneously with the existing tropical storm models for the 2023 season but will eventually become NOAA’s chief model.

-The increasing number of hurricanes and tropical storms in the Atlantic basin (which includes the Caribbean and the Gulf) has led to records being set, creating the need for better forecast accuracy.
+The increasing number of hurricanes and tropical storms in the Atlantic basin (which includes the Caribbean and the Gulf of Mexico) has led to records being set, creating the need for better forecast accuracy.

 One of the goals of HAFS is to provide more analysis and forecast going out seven days.
 This includes better reliance on the hurricane track and the storm’s strength, including rapid intensity.
 It also means a higher success rate in predicting the size of the storm, its surge, the amount of rain and even being able to predict tornadoes that are often associated with hurricanes.